HarishJagdale0/Alexgo/README.md

 ### 🚀 Empowering Students & Professionals with Personalized AI Career Guidance

 Smart Career Mentor is an **AI-integrated full-stack web application** that analyzes your **resume**, identifies your **skills**, recommends **job roles**, and suggests **learning resources** to accelerate your career path.
-Built using **React, Node.js, MongoDB**, and **OpenAI NLP models**, it delivers a personalized experience similar to having your own AI career advisor.
+Built using **React, Node.js, MongoDB**, and **OpenAI NLP models**, it delivers a personalized experience similar to having your own AI career advisor. xbfsbs vs bds v

 ---